Does this sound like your VA claim:

 Most Veterans, unfortunately, do not know that there are 5 different ways to show that your medical condition is related to your military service.

 I talk about all 5 of these paths in the Veterans Law Guidebook "5 Paths to Service Connection".

 But today, I want to talk to you about one of these 5 Paths: Secondary Service Connection.

 There is not always a nice straight line between an in-service injury and a medical condition.
 Sometimes a service-connected injury can cause another injury or condition.

-The parts of the human body do not work in isolation.
+Because the parts of the human body do not work in isolation.

-Because the parts of the human body do not work in isolation, you can service-connect injuries that did not occur in or because of service, but were diagnosed as a result of another service-connected injury.
+Because the parts of the human body do not work in isolation, you may find yourself with a medical condition that did not arise in military service.

 (Don't confuse this with the theory of service connection by aggravation - when a service-connected condition makes another pre-existing or non-service connected condition worse).

 You will not succeed in a secondary service-connection claim without sufficient medical evidence.